simontreny/elgato-live-preview/README.md

 This project is made of two parts :
 * The **x264_hook** library that intercepts calls to the x264 library (software video encoder used by GCHD).
-To achieve that, it uses the `dyld_interposing` feature from the DYLD loader on macOS.
+To achieve this, it uses the `dyld_interposing` feature from the DYLD loader on macOS.
-With this mecanism, it retrieves uncompressed YUV420P frames sent to the `x264_encoder_encode()` function.
+With this, it retrieves uncompressed YUV420P frames sent to the `x264_encoder_encode()` function.
 These frames are made available to external softwares through a Unix domain socket (located at `/tmp/elgato_raw_frames`)
 * The **live_preview** OpenGL application that receives uncompressed frames from the socket and displays them.
 This application also applies a sharpen filter on the displayed frames to improve image quality when the image is stretched.